Get

 How Is Benadryl Administered?

-Benadryl is typically administered orally, as either a liquid, pill, or capsule.
-An injectable formulation is also available for use within hospitals.
+Benadryl is typically administered orally as a liquid, pill, or capsule.
+An injectable formulation is also available for use in hospitals.
 Benadryl should not be administered intravenously.
 However, we recommend not giving your dog any unless it is under the instructions and guidance of your vet.

-Again, before administering any medication to your pet, you should consult with your veterinarian.
+Again, before administering any medication to your pet, consult your veterinarian.
 Diphenhydramine is dosed in dogs at 2–4 mg/kg every 8–12 hours, according to the Merck Veterinary Manual.1

 What Happens if You Miss a Dose of Benadryl?

-You can administer the dose of Benadryl when it is remembered, but be sure to wait the appropriate amount of time before taking the next dose.
-Avoid doubling the dose, as this could cause sedation.
+If you skip a dose, you can administer the Benadryl dose later, but be sure to wait the appropriate amount of time before taking the next dose.
+Avoid doubling the dose since it can cause sedation.

 Dog Pill Mouth